 Call Assisting Hands for a Free In-Home Assessment

 Families caring for a loved one affected by Alzheimer’s and other forms of dementia can benefit greatly from our memory care services.
 We will start with a free in-home assessment to form an effective care plan that accounts for your loved one’s care needs and condition.
-Give us a call at (214) 865-7870 for more information about our Alzheimer’s and dementia care services in Dallas, Preston Hollow, Fort Worth, Richardson, TX and the surrounding areas.
+Give us a call at (214) 865-7870 for more information about our Alzheimer’s and dementia care services in Dallas, Richardson, TX and the surrounding areas.

 "Robbie McCullough and Assisting Hands Dallas is the premier trusted resource for in-home care in Preston Hollow and North Dallas.
 Highly recommended"